dmarks2/advanced-resources-importer/readme.md

 * You can rename the structures in Liferay.
 The names are kept as they are and are not changed when importing the resources again (if not overwritten by an entry in `assets.json`, see below)
 * Web Content Templates are created as not cacheable.
-* You can define a custom title and a custom description in the `assets.json` file.
+* You can define a custom title, a custom description and a small image in the `assets.json` file.
 If a custom title or a custom description is given this will overwrite the title or description in the portal.
 This is done like this:

 ```json
 {